blinkinput/blinkinput-android/README.md

 This method will return the string representation of barcode contents.

 ##### `getBarcodeType()`
-This method will return a [BarcodeType](https://blinkocr.github.io/blinkocr-android/com/microblink/recognizers/barcode/BarcodeType.html) enum that defines the type of barcode scanned.
+This method will return a [BarcodeType](https://blinkocr.github.io/blinkocr-android/com/microblink/recognizers/blinkbarcode/BarcodeType.html) enum that defines the type of barcode scanned.

 # <a name="archConsider"></a> Processor architecture considerations

 _BlinkOCR_ is distributed with both ARMv7, ARM64 and x86 native library binaries.

 ARMv7 architecture gives the ability to take advantage of hardware accelerated floating point operations and SIMD processing with [NEON](http://www.arm.com/products/processors/technologies/neon.php).
 This gives _BlinkOCR_ a huge performance boost on devices that have ARMv7 processors.
 Most new devices (all since 2012.) have ARMv7 processor so it makes little sense not to take advantage of performance boosts that those processors can give.
+Also note that some devices with ARMv7 processors do not support NEON instruction sets.
+Most popular are those based on [NVIDIA Tegra 2](https://en.wikipedia.org/wiki/Tegra#Tegra_2) fall into this category.
+Since these devices are old by today's standard, _BlinkOCR_ does not support them.

 ARM64 is the new processor architecture that some new high end devices use.
 ARM64 processors are very powerful and also have the possibility to take advantage of new NEON64 SIMD instruction set to quickly process multiple pixels with single instruction.